Company Growth Strategy: 7 Key Steps for Business Growth & Expansion

 They know in today's customer-driven world — one where communication methods change and information is available to all — a single negative blog post or tweet can compromise an entire marketing effort.

-Pete Blackshaw, the father of digital word-of-mouth growth, says, "satisfied customers tell three friends; angry customers tell 3,000."
+Pete Blackshaw, the father of digital word-of-mouth growth, says, “Satisfied customers tell three friends; angry customers tell 3,000.”

-The key with word-of-mouth is to focus on a positive user experience.
+Pro tip: The key with word-of-mouth is to focus on a positive user experience.
 You need to grow a base of satisfied customers and sustain the wave of loyal feedback that comes with it.
+With this method, you have to focus on delivering a spectacular user experience, and users will spread the word for you.

 4. The “When They Zig, We Zag” Approach

-Sometimes the best growth strategy a company can employ is standing out — offering a unique experience that sets it apart from other businesses in its space.
+Sometimes, the best growth strategy a company can employ is standing out — offering a unique experience that sets it apart from other businesses in its space.
 When monotony defines an industry, the company that breaks it often finds an edge.

 Say your company developed an app for transitioning playlists between music streaming apps.
 Assume you have a few competitors who all generate revenue through ads and paid subscriptions — both of which frustrate users.